 2001 — Just Getting Started

 From a technology standpoint, the first year will move slowly because it will be a year devoted more to paper form enrollments and to educating the public in general.

-the sign-ups for the new national ID card will happen in the banks, which will see this as an excellent way for them to avoid the expense of printing checks and ATM cards.
+Once the new national ID system has been announced, application forms will be available in banks, post offices and government buildings.
+Most of the sign-ups for the new national ID card will happen in the banks, which will see this as an excellent way for them to avoid the expense of printing checks and ATM cards.

 We will most likely receive a national ID form application with our next bank statement, along with a nice letter from the bank explaining to us the various features and benefits, including the fact that their ATM machines been tested and are fully compliant with the new national ID system.